reporting pixel for marketing campaign

 TEAS Exam Testing Information:

-• At this time ATI TEAS exam scores from an online exam will not be accepted.
+• ATI TEAS exam scores from an online exam will not be accepted.
 TEAS exams must be taken in person by appointment only.

-• Testing will only be offered on dates listed on the Spring 2024 – How to Register to take the TEAS Exam.
+• Testing will only be offered on dates listed on the Fall 2025 – TEAS Exam Testing Schedule.

 • Testing will be held in the Howard Colman Library, Main Floor.
 Check-in will be at the Circulation Desk.